fulldivegames/sm64coopdx-VR-Physics-based/README.md

 </p>

 > [!WARNING]
-> This is an active, vibe-coded fan project.
+> This is an active, vibe-coded, yet polished fan project.
 The standalone edition has been tested on **Meta Quest 3 only**.
 It has **not been tested on Quest 2 by me**, and neither edition has been tested across every multiplayer situation, ROM hack, or mod combination.
 Occasional crashes or issues might occur.
-If you have any performance issues on default settings in the base game, a reset usually fixes things
+If you have any performance issues on default settings in the base game, a reset usually fixes things (You should be getting a stable 120 FPS on Quest 3 in most if not all base game maps)

 > [!WARNING]
 > Standalone co-op, Chat, and its VR keyboard are still experimental.
 Text or other menu elements may occasionally appear blurry or visually incorrect; restarting the app or headset usually clears these issues.
 Co-op can also produce minor visual bugs.
 Large lobbies may reduce performance, and gameplay-changing server mods can cause visual problems, broken behavior, or crashes.
 Disconnecting may recover the session; otherwise, fully restart the game.
 Controller keyboard text chat is available; the microphone button currently does not provide working speech recognition and is still being developed.